 Welcome emails should begin with a warm introduction that reflects your company’s personality.

-The David’s Bridal email above features a great introductory message.
-It thanks new subscribers for making the company part of their wedding day.
-You can write something straightforward like, “Welcome to our email list,” or “Thanks for signing up to get our emails.”
+The David’s Bridal email above features a great introductory message that thanks new subscribers for making the company part of their wedding day.
+You can write something straightforward and formal like, “Welcome to our email list,” or “Thanks for signing up to get our emails.”
 Online fashion company ASOS starts their message with a casual “Oh, hey girl!
 Welcome to ASOS.
 It’s great to meet you!”
-Or, you can be a little more formal, like David’s Bridal.
-There’s no right or wrong way to welcome new guests; just make sure it’s conversational and fits your company’s voice.
+Keep in mind, there’s no right or wrong way to welcome new guests; just make sure it’s conversational and fits your company’s voice.

 It’s always a good idea to reinforce a subscriber’s decision to sign up for your emails.
 One easy way to do that is to offer a quick “perks list,” which tells subscribers why joining your email list was a great idea.
-Office furniture and supply store Poppin does a great job of explaining the benefits of signing up for their emails, displaying the signup perks in digestible bullet points.
-The copy is also unique and full of personality.
-Subscribers to their list will receive “sneak peaks at brand spankin’ new stuff” and “swoon-worthy office inspiration,” just to name a few.
+World Wildlife Fund does a great job of explaining the benefits of signing up for their emails, displaying the sign-up perks in digestible bullet points.

 Every welcome email should have a clear call to action.

 This email is effective not only because of its clean look and promotional offer, but also because of the call to action.
 Notice how it stands out?
-The color sets it apart, yet complements the color scheme.
-The button, rather than hyperlinked text, makes it prevalent.
+The button, rather than hyperlinked text, makes it prominent.
 Plus, it’s urgent.
-The words “Shop Now” inspire recipients to act immediately.
+The words “Book a stylist” inspire recipients to act immediately.

 As you welcome your new contacts, it’s okay to put your product or service front and center.
 After all, your new subscriber asked to learn more about your business or product by subscribing.
 Give them what they want.
 Use images to showcase your products like Crocs does here:

 If you’re a service-based business or nonprofit, try using compelling or emotion-evoking images that relate to your business.
-Spotlight a successful and happy customer, include a picture of your team or volunteers (who doesn’t love a warm welcome from everyone?), display before and after pictures, or use clean, flat, simple graphics and complementary colors — like Birchbox, the beauty subscription box company, does:
+Spotlight a successful and happy customer, include a picture of your team or volunteers, display before and after pictures, or use clean, flat, simple graphics and complementary colors.

 Including links to your social media sites is another key component in an effective welcome email.
-New contacts are curious about your business; otherwise they wouldn’t have signed up.
+New contacts are curious about your business; otherwise, they wouldn’t have signed up.
 Fuel their engagement by sharing the social media sites your business is on.
-Take a look at this email below from a British department store.
-Notice in the bottom right corner there are links to the company blog, Twitter and Facebook page.
+Take a look at this email below from EyeBuyDirect.
+Notice in the footer there are links to the company Twitter, Facebook, Instagram and Pinterest pages.

 It’s always a good idea to give subscribers additional ways to get in touch with you and interact with your business.

-With these ten examples, you’ll be able to create an effective welcome email.
-Check out our automated welcome email feature, which makes it easier than ever.
+With these 10 examples, you’ll be able to create an effective welcome email.
+Check out our Email Automation feature, which makes introducing yourself to new customers easier than ever.

 Join 140,000 small business owners

-Editor’s Note: This blog post was originally published in November 2014 and has been revamped and updated for accuracy and relevance.
+Editor’s note: This article was originally published in April 2017 and has been updated and revised.